Stories from - ARKANSASView All Stories

 GA DNR Wildlife Resources Division

 The range of the winged mapleleaf once included 13 states where it was found in nearly all rivers and streams feeding into the Mississippi River and in one river flowing into the Missouri River.
-Today however, the mussel can only be found in limited areas of five rivers in the Midwestern United States.
+Today however, the mussel can only be found in limited areas of five rivers in the Midwestern U.S.

 Photo credit: Phil Delphey, USFWS